axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl config [options]`

-Use the `syslog-ng-ctl config` command to display the configuration that {{% param "product.ose" %}} is currently running.
+Use the `syslog-ng-ctl config` command to display the configuration that {{% param "product.abbrev" %}} is currently running.
 By default, only the content of the main configuration file is displayed, included files are not resolved.
 To resolve included files and display the entire configuration, use the `syslog-ng-ctl config --preprocessed` command.

 Starting with {{% param "product.name" %}} version 4.2, you can display the configuration identifier (if set) and the SHA256 has of the output of the `syslog-ng-ctl config --preprocessed` command by running `syslog-ng-ctl config --id`.
 For details, see {{% xref "/chapter-configuration-file/configuration-identifier/_index.md" %}}.